 Octopus – The Misunderstood Creature of the Sea

 To say I spent most of my life not thinking about octopuses would be correct.
 When I met my husband, I quickly realized he liked his Kraken rum, but I never quite realized he liked the actual octopus itself.
-That is until a few years ago, while we on vacation in Mexico when he had one tattooed onto his calf.
+That is until a few years ago, while on vacation in Mexico when he had one tattooed onto his calf.
 Now he has octopus clothing, glasses, mugs, and even a flask.

 What is an octopus?